ramensoftware/windows-11-start-menu-styling-guide/README.md

   RenderTransform:=<RotateTransform Angle="15" CenterX="10" CenterY="20" />
   ```
 - `RenderTransformOrigin`
   - Applies to `RenderTransform` only, `Transform3D` does not support this attribute.
+It is a seperate attribute and is not set inside of the `RenderTransform` like `CenterX/Y/Z`.
   - Sets the transform origin relative to its target's width and height.
 Format is `X,Y` and both numbers range from 0-1.

   Example: